Mailman (City Letter Carrier)

 Best Rated

-Asked by justin about 10 years ago
+Asked by Shan almost 10 years ago

 I accidentally opened neighbors mail that was put in my box.
 Took to post office and they were closed.
 What should I do?

-Asked by Rene almost 10 years ago
+Asked by Rene about 10 years ago

 You could try again at your next available convenience when the PO is open and give it to a sales and service associate at the retail window.
 There are 2 other options I can think of: 1)Put the mail directly in the mailbox of the correct recipient.
 2) Re-seal or tape the mail and put it in a blue collection box.
 If you want, you could put a note on the mail (like a post-it note) saying "opened by accident".
 Finally, you could put the mail back in your mailbox with a note saying "misdelivered" on top of the mail.
 Again, you could use a post-it note if you want.
 All in all, I'd say it's no big deal.
 We make errors in deliveries all the time.
 Many times the recipients may just discard the mail, so you are doing the correct thing by putting the mail back in the system to get correctly delivered.